yesoreyeram/yesoreyeram-boomtheme-panel/README.md

 - External stylesheets support
 - Add inline styles to themes to override styles
 - Add many themes as possible without rebuilding / restarting grafana
-- Users with view only option can also pick their favourite theme
+- Users with view only option can also pick their favorite theme
 - Themes applicable to current dashboard only

 # Creating Theme